The People's Best New Chef: Mid-Atlantic Contenders

 Location: Washington, DC

-Why She's Amazing: Because after cooking with Thomas Keller and Marcus Samuelsson, she’s building a restaurant empire in Washington, DC, based around her exquisite, hyperseasonal dishes.
+Why She's Amazing: Because her enthusiasm for food and the knowledge she gained cooking with Thomas Keller and Marcus Samuelsson are evident in her exquisite, hyperseasonal dishes.

-Background: Graffiato (Washington, DC); Per Se (New York City); Bouchon (Yountville, CA)
+background: Graffiato, Zaytinya (/sites/default/files/ashington, DC); Per Se (New York City); Bouchon (Yountville, CA); The Rittenhouse Hotel (Philadelphia)

 Photo © Michael Persico